menandmice/micetro_docs/guides/admin-manual/failover_management_windows.rst

 *	On the **IPAM** page, locate the scope, then select :guilabel:`Add scope to failover` on either the :guilabel:`Action` or the Row :guilabel:`...` menu:

    .. image:: ../../images/failover-add-scope.png
-      :width: 65%
+      :width: 80%

 -OR-

 * Create a new scope, and select the failover relationship during creation:

    .. image:: ../../images/failover-create-scope.png
-      :width: 65%
+      :width: 80%

 -OR-

-* API offers AdsdDHCPScopesFromDHCPFailoverRelationship which adds scopes to failover relationships.
+* API offers ``AdsdDHCPScopesFromDHCPFailoverRelationship`` which adds scopes to failover relationships.
 Specify a reference to the DHCP Scope and the failover relationship name.

 If the failover relationship was empty before the scope was added to it, the status will change from “Empty” to “Normal”.

 .. image:: ../../images/failover-state-microsoft.png
-   :width: 65%
+   :width: 80%

 Removing Scopes from Failover Relationships
 --------------------------------------------